fsat0/keda-calendar-scaler/README.md

 * endColumn: column name of the end time
 * desiredReplicasColumn: column name of the desired replicas
 * timezone: timezone name (e.g., "Asia/Tokyo")
+* scaleToZeroOnNoEvents: (Optional) Controls whether to scale to zero when no events are found.
+Set to "false" to always keep minimum replicas (default: "true")

 ```yaml
 triggers: